-The Outlook is the official student newspaper of College of the Ozarks, printed weekly by the College Press.
-A student editor, an associate editor, and an assistant editor, appointed by the College's Board of Publications, are responsible for the management of the paper.
-These editorial positions fulfill the students' responsibility for the work program, and the editors develop the paper by writing, proofreading, and completing the layout.
-A majority of the writing comes from the students in English 211, "Outlook Practicum," a one hour credit class of news writing and photography.
+Outlook is the official student newspaper of College of the Ozarks, printed weekly by the College Press.
+A student editor and design editor, appointed by the workstation supervisor, are responsible for the management of the paper.
+The editors develop the paper by writing, proofreading, and completing the layout.
+The majority of the writing comes from 5-6 additional staff writers.

-The Phoenix is the campus yearbook.
-With student responsibility for the photography, layout, and writing, Phoenix attempts to reflect the attitudes and the activities of each year.
+Phoenix is the campus yearbook.
+With student responsibility for the photography, layout, and writing, Phoenix attempts to produce a historical portrait of the attitudes and the activities of each year.
 Special sections of the book cover academics, athletics, work areas, campus organizations, and student portraits.
 The Phoenix office is located on the second floor of the Jamison Building.